 With the atmospheric setting of Hares and Hyenas Bookshop and a crowd of around 110 people, Rodney Croome followed Daniel’s speech to officially launched the new initiative.
 He observed that Australia is ready for NICHE and a national conversation in ways it was not ready only 18 months ago.
 Rodney added that there was no-one better placed in Australia to build NICHE than Daniel.

-- Working directly with rural and remote Australian communities to better support LGBTI young people and combat rural homophobia;
+- Working directly with regional, rural and remote Australian communities to better support LGBTI people and combat rural homophobia;

 - Providing tools and strategies for service providers and educators;